AkaRed3223/quinino/README.md

 docker run -p 8080:8080 spring-boot-docker.jar
 ```

+Last but not least:
+## How to make requests
-Last but not least, in the /collection folder you can find a json of a pre-built postman collection so you can start calculating right away!
+In the /collection folder you can find the json for a pre-built postman collection so you can start calculating right away!